-The stress and anxiety many of us experience on a day to day basis can be debilitating and exhausting.
+The stress and anxiety many of us experience on a day-to-day basis can be exhausting.
 Fortunately, however, there are a ton of grounding techniques and calming exercises that help to bring us back to our center again.
 And one of those practices requires nothing other than your five senses, simply referred to as the 5-sense grounding exercise.

 Psychotherapist Becky Howie knows just how effective this practice can be in resolving unwanted anxiety: “Oftentimes, when we feel anxious, we get caught up in our heads, listening to the worry tape that plays on repeat without even realizing it,” she says. “ And one way to get off that worry train is to bring ourselves back to our bodies through our five senses, walking through each of them and noticing what information they are bringing to us.
 I find this exercise has an added calming effect if you do it outside in nature.”

 Now, let’s begin the countdown, starting with sight: